pedrolabonia/pydavinci/README.md

 pydavinci __only works with `Python 3.6.*`__, as that's a requirement on DaVinci Resolve's part.
 You also need the __Studio__ version.

 For the newer DaVinci Resolve v18, currently in beta, newer Python installations are supported.

+If you want to try out ``pydavinci`` with new python versions, use pip with the ``--ignore-requires-python`` flag.

 ### Install pydavinci